 - Great classic Ferraris for sale in our classifieds!

-A potent force during the late 1950s, the new Ferrari proved to be particularly dominant throughout the multi-stage Tour de France Automobile, where it claimed four wins in consecutive years from 1956–59.
+It proved to be a potent force during the late 1950s, and was particularly dominant throughout the multi-stage Tour de France Automobile, where it claimed four wins in consecutive years from 1956–59.

-Appropriately nicknamed the Tour de France (TdF) in recognition of its racing achievements, 78 examples of the 250 GT Berlinetta were built in four distinct body styles – no-louver, 14-louver, three-louver, and single-louver.
-Each configuration showcased corresponding mechanical updates that improved performance and reliability.
-And now, we've got this fine example heading to auction with Gooding & Co on January 18, 2019.
+Appropriately nicknamed the Tour de France (TdF) in recognition of its racing achievements, just 78 examples of the 250 GT Berlinetta were built in four distinct body styles – no-louver, 14-louver, three-louver, and single-louver.
+Each configuration featured mechanical updates that improved the model's performance and reliability.

-The Tour de France presented here, chassis 1037 GT, is the 19th of 36 examples built by Carrozzeria Scaglietti.
-Trumpeting an attractive single-louver body style, chassis 1037 GT boasts another ace card as one of an even more exclusive group sporting the desirable covered-headlight arrangement.
+The Tour de France presented here, chassis 1037 GT, is the 19th of just 36 examples built by Carrozzeria Scaglietti.
+This single-louver body style example boasts another styling rarity as it's one of only a few to sport the desirable covered-headlight arrangement.

 Constructed during the latter part of 1958, 1037 GT was equipped with Ferrari’s contemporary 128D V-12 engine, featuring twin Marelli distributors, high-lift tipo 130 camshafts, Weber 36 DCL/3 carburetors, velocity stacks, and 9.1:1 compression pistons.